nkitanov/iaq_board/README.md

 For any device the box is important.
 However my idea was to expose the PCB and electronics as much as possible in order to simplify it.
 I like the "raw" view of electronics and in this form I find it beautiful.

 Taking into account this, I designed a simple holder case for "sliding" the PCB in it and holding the particle sensor.
 The case can stay at about 45 degrees angle.
 It is designed on Fusion 360 and the [details are here](case_model).
 The holder case is not perfect, I was thinking to redesign it but no time for this.
-I am sure someone can do it better. :) Or design a complete box to cover the electronics fully, for me it is better in this minimalistic style.
+I am sure someone can do it better. :smile: Or design a complete box to cover the electronics fully, for me it is better in this minimalistic style.
 ## 3. Microcontroller Board
 ![](images/esp32.jpg)